top of page

 Look inside

-Use a mirror, and look.
-Put a timer on your clock and for 5 full - minutes look.
+Use a mirror!
+For 5 full minutes (put a timer on!) - observe, explore and discover your lower parts.
 Talk to your vagina, tell her everything that comes up.
 Listen to your vagina and ask her what she wishes to tell you.

-Another nice trick that Lena Dunham once mentioned was to "sunbathe" your vagina.
-Do not use direct and strong sunlight on it of course, but spread your legs out into the open air, let your vagina breath, see a little bit of the sun, liberate her and feel liberated!
+"Sunbathe" your vagina.
+Do not use direct and strong sunlight of course, but if the sun is allowing it, spread your legs out into the open air, let your vagina breath, see the sun, liberate her and yourself!

-During the month, the PH level changes too in our vagina.
-Before ovulation, PH levels rises, the area becomes less acidic, in order to encourage sperm survival.
-After ovulation PH level drops again, to protect the potential fertilized egg from any foreign agents.
-That's why some women feel an itching candida sensation that was allowed by the higher PH levels around ovulation times, and only feel a relief from it when they get their periods
+Throughout the menstrual cycle PH level changes.
+Before ovulation, PH levels rises, the area becomes less acidicand more alkaline, in order to encourage sperm survival.
+After ovulation, PH levels drop again, to protect the potential fertilized egg from any foreign bacteria to enter the body.
+That's why some women feel the candida sensation around ovulation times, and only feel a relief when they get their periods.

 Emotional Aspects

-If there is a recurring candida condition, I would suggest to check how are you doing emotionally.
-The labia majora and labia minora are called "lips" for a reason, and I mean this sincerely.
-In my experience, when there is something that we are not saying - our lower lips will try to speak for us, shutting their doors.
+My number one experience with client is that candida thrives in relation to emotional issues.
+The labia are called "lips" for a reason.
+When there is something that we are not saying - our lower lips will try to speak for us.

 Love,